Company Formation

 Bank of Cyprus is best suited to companies with: (a) a clear, established business model; (b) Cyprus-resident directors; (c) existing professional relationships (accountant, lawyer) who can introduce the application; (d) anticipated monthly turnover above €10,000.
 Cold applications from newly incorporated companies with no Cyprus connections frequently stall.

-Hellenic Bank is the second-largest Cyprus bank and is generally considered more accessible for new businesses than Bank of Cyprus.
+For Cyprus companies, Eurobank Limited offers full corporate banking: multi-currency accounts, SEPA/SWIFT payments, online banking, and trade finance.
 Its corporate banking team actively handles tech companies, professional services firms, and foreign-owned businesses.
 Timeline for non-resident applications is typically 6–10 weeks.
+The bank is particularly well-connected in the Israeli and Greek business communities.

 Electronic Money Institutions (EMIs) licensed by the Central Bank of Cyprus or other EU regulators provide IBANs and payment accounts that function like bank accounts for most operational purposes.
 For Cyprus companies, the most useful options are Wise Business and Revolut Business.